 - Use the "Description" and "Summary header" to briefly expand on your unique selling point.

-- If you offer a repair or professional service, you may want to explain what kind of jobs you perform and stress qualities such as dependability, response times, experience, or value.
+- If you offer a repair or professional service: You may want to explain what kind of jobs you perform and emphasize qualities like dependability, response times, experience, or value.